 ART 216 DRAWING AND PAINTING: 3 hours.
-One lecture and four laboratory periods each week.
-Prerequisites: ART 120 and 130 or permission of the instructor.
-Beginning course in drawing and painting involving experimental studio problems based on the figure and natural forms.
-Various media including charcoal, pen and ink, Tempera and acrylics will be used.
+One lecture and four laboratory periods each Prerequisites: ART 120 and 130 or permission of the instructor.
+Beginning course in drawing ainting involving experimental studio problems based on the figure and natural forms.
+18 media including charcoal, pen and ink, Tempera and acrylics will be used.
 Winter.

-ART 217 DRAWING AND PAINTING: 2 hours.
-Prerequisites: ART 120 and 130 or permission of the instructor.
+217 DRAWING AND PAINTING: 2 hours.
+Prerequisites: ART 120 and 130 or ssion of the instructor.
 Five laboratory periods each week.
-Continuation of ART 216.
-Problems associated with abstract and non-representational art and experimental techniques.
-Spring.
+Continuation of ART 216. ems associated with abstract and non-representational art and experimental techniques.

-ART 240 CERAMICS: 5 hours.
-An introduction to the materials and processes used in designing, constructing, glazing, and firing earthenware and stoneware clays.
-Emphasis will be placed upon hand-built rather than wheel-thrown pottery.
+240 CERAMICS: 5 hours.
+An introduction to the materials and processes used in ning, constructing, glazing, and firing earthenware and stoneware clays.
+Emphasis will be d upon hand-built rather than wheel-thrown pottery.
 As needed.

-BBA 100 INTRODUCTION TO BUSINESS: 5 hours.
-Basic principles of management, ownership, accounting, marketing, transportation, personal finance, insurance, law and international trade, as they affect the operation of American business and industry.
-Fall, Winter, Spring and Summer.
+100 INTRODUCTION TO BUSINESS: 5 hours.
+Basic principles of management, ership, accounting, marketing, transportation, personal finance, insurance, law and internaal trade, as they affect the operation of American business and industry.
+Fall, Winter, Spring

-BBA 108 BUSINESS COMMUNICATIONS: 5 hours.
+108 BUSINESS COMMUNICATIONS: 5 hours.
 Prerequisites: ENG 101 with a grade of C or better.
 A study of effective oral and written communication in the business environment using the human relations approach.
 Includes the study of the fundamental principles and standard practices in effective business letters and reports, and the application of these principles to the creation of original letters and reports.
 Fall, Winter, Spring and Summer.